 Madison is an excellent mid-sized city of just over 250,000 people, located in between two lakes.
 The capital and campus are centered alongside Lake Mendota and the area is beautiful.
-Although winters can be cold, you’ll find there are extensive activities and cultural events offered year round in and around the Madison area.
+Winters are gorgeous and white with outdoor activities all around town (and many cozy activities and inside events for the cold-blooded!).
 The capital area has great shopping and restaurants and the campus has a wonderful Big-10 feel with Fall Football occurring right near the hospital area.

 Thank you for considering our Critical Care Anesthesiology program for your fellowship training!